Probate Services

 Introduction

 We are licensed by the Institute of Chartered Accountants in England and Wales to carry out the reserved legal activity of non-contentious probate in England and Wales.
-Whenever and however, someone dies it is inevitably an emotional and difficult time for those left behind.
+Whenever and however someone dies it is inevitably an emotional and difficult time for those left behind.
 We have acted for most of our clients for many years, know and understand their wider family situation and have often already been involved in estate planning and the formulation of their will.
 This leaves us in a unique position to sympathetically and efficiently assist the executors to apply for probate, to administer the estate and to produce understandable estate accounts for the beneficiaries.
 We are also very happy to provide non-contentious probate services to anyone else needing assistance in obtaining grant and dealing with Inheritance Tax reporting as required and as part of the onboarding process we will work with you to understand the whole family and asset structure.
-Please contact David Hartley in the first instance to discuss how we can help on 01276 61203 or by email david.hartley@stewartco.co.uk
+Please contact Charlotte Ryan in the first instance to discuss how we can help on 01276 61203 or by email to charlotte.ryan@stewartco.co.uk.

 Services we offer

 When someone passes away there are many emotional, practical and financial matters to attend to with varying degrees of urgency.
 Those affected attend to notifying family and friends, registering the death, dealing with funeral arrangements and if necessary, securing the property and assets of the deceased and our involvement commences when the executors start to consider the need to obtain a grant of probate and reporting and payment of any IHT due.
-Generally speaking the services we are asked to provide include: - Gathering details and values of all assets (property, investments, bank accounts etc.) and liabilities (mortgages, loans, taxes etc.) - Notifying financial institutions as required - Preliminary assessment of the IHT position having regard to who the beneficiary(s) is/are, previous lifetime gifts and reliefs available - Completion of IHT returns as required - Drafting of the statement of truth (the new form of oath) - Submission of the grant application to HMCTS - Realising assets once grant is obtained - Preparation of estate accounts - Distributing the estate to the beneficiaries - If required as part of the process we can assist as a separate engagement with concluding lifetime tax affairs and with estate tax returns if relevant
+Services we are asked to provide include: - Gathering details and values of all assets (property, investments, bank accounts etc.) and liabilities (mortgages, loans, taxes etc.) - Notifying financial institutions as required - Preliminary assessment of the IHT position having regard to who the beneficiary(s) is/are, previous lifetime gifts and reliefs available - Completion of IHT returns as required - Drafting of the statement of truth (the new form of oath) - Submission of the grant application to HMCTS - Realising assets once grant is obtained - Preparation of estate accounts - Distributing the estate to the beneficiaries - If required as part of the process we can assist as a separate engagement with concluding lifetime tax affairs and with estate tax returns if relevant.

 Timescales